Rotating wheel space station: Rotating wheel stations

+1993: The computer game Frontier: Elite 2 and its sequels feature rotating wheel stations.
+They and their predecessor Elite also feature other, non-wheel designs that produce artificial gravity by rotating.

 1999: The main story of the Japanese manga and anime Planetes is set in "The Seven", the seventh wheel orbital station, and a ninth is under construction by 2075.
-In the Zenon trilogy (Zenon: Girl of the 21st Century, Zenon: The Zequel and Zenon: Z3), 13-year-old Zenon lives on a rotating space station owned by the fictional WyndComm from 2049 though 2054, but it is not designed in a way that would allow for artificial gravity through centripetal force.